 Caroline lives in Vancouver, BC, Canada and supports the adoption process by doing telephone interviews and home checks.
 Having adopted a Baja Dogs rescue herself, she knows exactly what is involved and how to assure the dogs and owners are the right fit for each other. ➤ Read more

 Warren and Lori Paulin live in La Paz full time and like all volunteers, they are often involved in rescuing a stay or abandoned dog in need of help.
 Both help forge new relationships with airlines and transportation organizations. ➤ Read more

-Linda processes all dogs at intake including their initial photographs and temperament assessment. ➤ Read more
+Linda processes all dogs at intake including their initial photographs and temperament assessment.
+This includes friendliness with kids, cats, strangers, and other dogs. ➤ Read more

 Sandra works in environment and sustainability and on her free time she loves to kitesurf and surf in Baja and above all, working ➤ Read more